Keto Cuban Picadillo, because this girl grew up on picadillo and it was time a low carb keto-friendly version made an

 You should note that the dry white cooking wine is optional but it does add lots of flavor.
 In the case of picadillo, the cheap salted kind is best.

 In both Cuban and Dominican picadillo raisins and potatoes are added.
 But both these are no-no’s when making a keto picadillo.
 So for obvious reasons they were not added to the recipe.

 Although I couldn’t come up with a substitute for raisins in my picadillo keto recipe, I do have a suggestion for replacing the potatoes that are customary in this dish.
 That’s the use of finely cubed turnips.

-For simplicity sake, I left the turnips out of this recipe but you can add 1/4 cup of raw turnips during the sautéing step and it would only increase your carbs by .5 grams per serving.
+For simplicity’s sake, I left the turnips out of this recipe but you can add 1/4 cup of raw turnips during the sautéing step and it would only increase your carbs by .5 grams per serving.

 Whenever I have turnips on hand, I will use them in a recipe to substitute potatoes.
 Because it really mimics the texture wonderfully.
 And since it absorbs the flavor of what you are cooking it just works well.

 Traditionally, picadillo is served over a bed of white rice, but rice, of course, has way too many carbs.
 So I serve my Keto Cuban picadillo with cauliflower rice instead.

 Cauliflower rice makes a fantastic substitute for white rice since it’s the texture is very similar and the flavor is quite bland.

 These days you can pick up a bag of frozen cauliflower rice in most supermarkets, which is a huge win for the keto world.